You Deserve to Be Free. Take Your Power Back! I Will Show You Exactly How to Do It. ~ Taylor Tagg

 What does it feel like to forgive?
 How do I know I really let go of something that really hurt me?

 For the last thirty years, I have walked a path of Forgiveness that has provided me with unbelievable privileges, insights, and new ways of thinking that are hard to describe.
 I walked a path of painful struggle and confusion as a child, and I have been shown a definitive way to triumph over any adversity and use that experience to my greatest advantage.
 Forgiveness provided me the path to personal victory.
+I can only thank God for His intervention and the sacrifice of Jesus on the cross which makes forgiveness automatic for those who are willing to accept the graces.

 My spiritual teacher, who has shown me the most precious gift of the Eight Steps to Freedom Model, is Mary Hayes Grieco.
 Mary has worked for twenty years practicing unconditional love and forgiveness as a spiritual path.
 "Unconditional Love and Forgiveness" is a body of work she stumbled upon in 1986 when she met her spiritual mentor, Dr. Edith Stauffer.
 Dr. Stauffer crafted an elegant eight step model of forgiving others, and another one to forgive yourself, out of her spiritual studies and forty years’ experience as a psychotherapist.
 The result is a powerful tool that enables a person to directly triumph over any injury, large or small, and find permanent healing for it.